AdobeDocs/workfront.en/help/quicksilver/manage-work/tasks/manage-tasks/task-information-in-overview.md

 product-area: projects
 navigation-topic: manage-tasks
 title: Manage task information in the Task Details Overview area
-description: (NOTE: some of the information (fields) in this article is also in the Edit tasks article; if you need to update one field, do it in both articles)
+description: "(NOTE: some of the information (fields) in this article is also in the Edit tasks article; if you need to update one field, do it in both articles)"
 ---

 # Manage task information in the Task Details Overview area